Ibiza excursions: Best beaches, markets, day trips & more

 Aquarium Cap Blanc is a subterranean attraction where visitors can see many species of Mediterranean fish in a natural cave environment, and provides a great value family day trip that's both atmospheric and educational.

-Ibiza excursions for boat lovers
+For boat lovers

 Ibiza is the perfect base to take a beautiful boat trip from, and this Balearic isle won't disappoint with everything from sunset cruises to glass bottom boat tours, plus ferries, private boat trips and fishing excursions.
-Be sure to put these two top Balearic boat trips on your Ibiza excursions' list.

 Take a day trip to Formentera to experience the pristine beaches and serene atmosphere of this unspoiled island.
 You can use the Santa Eulalia Ferry, for example, which has four departure points around the east coast of the island, or you can join an organised excursion and even charter your own boat.